Samisalkini/little-lemon-booking/README.md

 ## Screenshots

-Here is some screeenshot of the application showcasing the Booking functionality.
+Here is a screeenshot of the application showcasing the Booking functionality.

 ![little lemon website table booking](/src/images/github-cover.png)